MarcZxc1/bva-server/SETUP.md

 A comprehensive guide to set up and run the Business Virtual Assistant (BVA) platform on **Windows** and **Linux**.

+> **📝 Environment Variables:** Complete `.env.example` files are provided in each service directory:
+> - `server/.env.example` - Backend server configuration
+> - `ml-service/.env.example` - ML service configuration
+> - `bva-frontend/.env.example` - Frontend configuration
+>
+> Copy these files to `.env` and configure according to your setup.
+See the [Environment Variables](#environment-variables) section for details.

 ## 📋 Table of Contents

 - [Prerequisites](#prerequisites)